CD Projekt Red

-CD Projekt S.A. (/pl/) is a Polish video game company based in Warsaw, founded in May 1994 by Marcin Iwiński and Michał Kiciński.
+CD Projekt Red S.A. (/pl/, CDPR) is a Polish video game company based in Warsaw, founded in May 1994 by Marcin Iwiński and Michał Kiciński.
 Iwiński and Kiciński were video game retailers before they founded the company, which initially acted as a distributor of foreign video games for the domestic market.
 The department responsible for developing original games, CD Projekt Red, best known for The Witcher series and Cyberpunk 2077, was formed in 2002.
-In 2008, CD Projekt launched the digital distribution service Good Old Games, now known as GOG.com.
+In 2008, CD Projekt launched the digital distribution service Good Old Games, now known as GOG.com; the platform was sold to CD Projekt co-founder Michał Kiciński in 2025.

 The company began by translating major video game releases into Polish, collaborating with Interplay Entertainment for two Baldur's Gate games.
 CD Projekt was working on the PC version of Baldur's Gate: Dark Alliance when Interplay experienced financial difficulties.
-The game was cancelled and the company decided to reuse the code for their own video game.
+The game was cancelled and the company decided to reuse the code for its own video game.
 It became The Witcher, a 2007 video game based on the works of novelist Andrzej Sapkowski.

-After the release of The Witcher, CD Projekt worked on a console port called The Witcher: White Wolf; however, development issues and increasing costs almost led the company to the brink of bankruptcy.
+After the release of The Witcher, CD Projekt worked on a console port called The Witcher: White Wolf; however, development issues and increasing costs led the company to the brink of bankruptcy.
 CD Projekt later released The Witcher 2: Assassins of Kings in 2011 and The Witcher 3: Wild Hunt in 2015, with the latter winning various Game of the Year awards.
 In 2020, the company released Cyberpunk 2077, a role-playing game based on the Cyberpunk 2020 tabletop game system for which it opened a new division in Wrocław.
 A video game distribution service, GOG.com, was established by CD Projekt in 2008 to help players find old games.
 Its mission is to offer games free of digital rights management (DRM) to players and its service was expanded in 2012 to cover new AAA and independent games.